MilenaDionne/ndedocumentation/pages/ndedoc/ndedoc_kb_layout.md

 keywords: knowledge base, support portal, grid, doc portal
 last_updated: July 3, 2016
 summary: "This shows a sample layout for a knowledge base.
 Each square could link to a tag archive page.
 In this example, font icons from Font Awesome are used for the graphics, and the layout is pulled from the Modern Business theme. ."
-sidebar: mydoc_sidebar
+sidebar: ndedoc_sidebar
-permalink: mydoc_kb_layout.html
+permalink: kb_layout.html
 toc: false
-folder: mydoc
+folder: ndedoc
 ---

 Here's the sample knowledge-base style layout: